Will-J-Gale/Overwatch-AImbot/README.md

 ![altext](https://github.com/Will-J-Gale/Overwatch-AImbot/blob/master/Images/Overwatch%20AImbot%20FULL%20SIZE.gif)

-Overwatch AImbot detecting enemies and fireing at their heads
+Overwatch AImbot detecting enemies and firing at their heads

 ## Disclaimer
 This aimbot is purely experimental and intended for use in the training area only, not in real games